jpettersson/airport_events/README.md

 # Create a new Watcher instance and set up some event listeners.
 watcher = AirportEvents::Watcher.new

-watcher.bind :connected do |ssid, date|
+watcher.on :connected do |ssid, date|
   puts "Connected to #{ssid} on #{date}" end

-watcher.bind :disconnected do |date|
+watcher.on :disconnected do |date|
   puts "Disconnected on #{date}" end